IAMOOC is a free MOOC on Interval Analysis with application to parameter estimation and robot localization.

 If needed by your doctoral school, I can also provide a 20 minutes Skype exam with a mark, once the MOOC is finished.

 An example of the diploma you can obtain :

 , 12:00.
 Chapter 0: Install all you need

 , 12:00.
 Chapter 4: Application to robot localization

 For each lesson, you should send your solution by email to firstname.lastname@example.org

 For the exercises that require the execution of a program,

-You should provide the Matlab (ou Python, or other) code.
+You should provide the Python (or other) code.